dark-side/sports-hub/products/sport_news_portal/web_application_features/video_page/user_stories/share_video/README.md

 Given I am a site user

-When I view a spesific video page and video sharing is enabled Then I see <b>Share</b> button on the video in the upper right corner
+When I view a specific video page and video sharing is enabled Then I see the <b>Share</b> button on the video in the upper right corner

 When I hover over the <b>Share</b> button
 Then I see social networks icons

 When I click any of social networks icon
-Then I see the video being shared on my social network account
+Then I see the video is shared on my social network account
 </pre>

 ## Mockups

-1. User hovers over the Share button and sees social networks icons
+1. User hovers over the <b>Share</b> button and sees social networks icons

 <details>
   <summary>Click here to see mockups details</summary>